Reference

 Note

-This general command simply sends the appropriate DCC instruction packet to the main tracks to operate connected accessories.
+These general commands simply send the appropriate DCC instruction packet to the main tracks to operate connected accessories.
 It does not store or retain any information regarding the current status of that accessory.

 Sensors